-You may use the is or the is keys to change the cursor position.
+You may use the or the keys to change the cursor position.
 More likely you will enter tag frequencies using the keypad.
 Each time you enter a digit the cursor will move one place to the right.
 If the cursor is in the 1 kHz position (least significant digit), then it will just remain in that location.
 Receiver frequency is also updated after each key is entered.